-Mike Tardiff and Matt Monahan from Central NH Regional Planning Commission displayed 2 maps for everyone to see of the proposed Plains Village District in the town of Boscawen.
-They had the zoned areas highlighted in different colors to help guide with the information that was passed out.
+The meeting began with the first speakers Mike Tardiff and Matt Monahan from Central NH Regional Planning Commission.
+They displayed 2 maps for everyone to see the proposed Plains Village District in the Town of Boscawen and they had the zoned areas highlighted in different colors to help guide with the information that was passed out.

-In looking at the maps and showing a zone with a corridor that every single zone district converges there, what you have is really a zone that has every use in town permitted on it but it doesn't really have a sense of identity.
-Over a year ago the Planning Board sought to first engage with the public and based on the public's feedback began to develop an ordinance to unify the zone and protect the character of the town as the public defined it.
+In looking at the maps and showing a zone with a corridor that every single zone district converges there, and what you have is really a zone that has every use in town permitted on it but it doesn't really have a sense of identity.
+So over a year ago the board sought to first engage with the public and then based on the public's feedback, to develop an ordinance and try to unify the zone and protect the character of the town as the public defined it.

-There have been a series of listening sessions and the Planning Board has reached out to ask what the town's people thought.
-An open house session was held at the Winthrop Carter House on November 14, 2016.
+Going over what's happened, there has been a series of listening sessions and the Planning Board has reached out to ask what the town's people thought with an open house session held at the Winthrop Carter House on November 14, 2017.
 At that session, we had different topics of discussion such as Transportation, Economic Development, Land Use and Housing.
 A summary of the open house has been created to capture the information from that listening session.
-We have put together an ordinance that captured many thoughts from that session.
+We have also put together an ordinance that captured many thoughts from that session.
 It's balancing five different zoning ordinances on one area.
 The effort at the open house was about "what do you the town's people think the character of this is here, what are the uses that are here and what should be here?" and that is what will drive the development of the ordinance.

 Typically most towns in the region will write a zoning ordinance, have public hearing number 1, public hearing number 2 and that's the only opportunity that the people have to weigh in on it.
-What's been done here is we have changed the way we work; we took input first before writing the ordinance.
-On the first page of the packet it starts at Goodhue Road to follow King Street and to Route.
-4 which is the starting point.
-The working title of the ordinance will be called Plains Village District based on some historic descriptions of the area.
+What's been done here is that we have changed the way we work; we took the input first before writing the ordinance.
+On the first page of the packet it starts at Goodhue Road to follow King Street and Route 4 which is the starting point is.
+The working title of the ordinance will be called Plains Village District based on the historic descriptions of the area.
 It's a new single zone to overlay the five that are there.
 It allows a mix of uses and it tries to protect the character.
-It focuses on historic and aesthetic designs, and it looks again at a mix of uses.
+It focuses on historic and aesthetic designs, and it looks again at the mix of uses.
 It is not a historical district so they won't be discussing this much.
-The differences between the old and the new is instead of all of the individual districts we have now, we will have one overlay district based on what people have told us.
+The differences between the old and the new is instead of all the individual districts we have now, we will have one overlay district based on what people have told us.
 It addresses uses as the main focus, not just the physical aspects of the zoning district.
-Most zoning districts will deal with uses and they will have set back requirements and things like that, but it's more use and less physical.
-This changes things and makes it look at the physical lay of the land for these projects and proposals and there are some uses that are governed and controlled through Article 4-Table of Uses, but for the most part it looks at how it's physically designed.
+Most zoning districts will deal with uses and they will have set back requirements and other things like that, but it's more use and less physical.
+This changes things and makes it look at the physical lay of the land for these project and proposals and there are some uses that are governed and controlled through Article 4 - Table of Uses, but for the most part it looks at how it's physically designed.